keyko-io/celo-monitoring/README.md

 For storage  and visualization purposes, the processed data is saved in Elastic Search.
 Dashboards facilitating the visualization are built using Kibana.

+Further details can be found in the [architecture documentation page](docs/architecture.md).

 ### Data

 The [Keyko Web3 Monitoring Agent](https://github.com/keyko-io/web3-monitoring-agent) allows to configure the data to ingest connected to a network node.